rdlauer/articles/blues/geofencing/geofencing.md

 Next, we are going to use [JSONata](https://jsonata.org/) to create an expression that will allow us to format and process our JSON on the fly.

 Why?
-The full JSON sent as part of the note contains extra data that we don't need to send along to GCP:
+The full JSON sent as part of the note contains meta data that we don't necessarily want to send along to GCP:

 	{
 	    "event": "dbfb2474-4a4a-4d3d-a171-b122be5f1f",